aartikansal/BlueJ.NaiveTicket/README.md

 * Create a TicketMachine object on the object bench.
 * Upon viewing its methods, `getBalance`, `getPrice`, `insertMoney`, `printTicket`.
 * Use `getPrice` method to view the value of the price of the tickets that was set when this object was created.
+// price = 400
 * Use `insertMoney` method to simulate inserting an amount of money into the machine.
+// insert = 200
 * Use `getBalance` to check that the machine has a record of the amount inserted.
+//  balance = 200
 	* You can insert several separate amounts of money into the machine, just like you might insert multiple coins or notes into a real machine.
 Try inserting the exact amount required for a ticket.
 As this is a simple machine, a ticket will not be issued automatically, so once you have inserted enough money, call the `printTicket` method.
 A facsimile ticket should be printed in the BlueJ terminal window.
+	// "Ticket price: 400 cents.your total is 200".

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+// "It is 0".
 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
+	// It puts the entire total on the ticket instead of the actual cost of the ticket.
 	* What happens if you insert too much money into the machine – do you receive any refund?
+	// no refund is received.
 	* What happens if you do not insert enough and then try to print a ticket?
+	// I inserted 0 and yet it printed the message, "ticket price is:400cents. your total is 2036".

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.